bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

 consideration of gender-normative reading in nineteenth-century Muncie, Indiana.
 They examine intra- and extra-textual pressures that impinged upon reader choice in the period in order to discuss "crossover" and "convergent" reading practices.
-"Crossover reading" is the reading by the non-targeted gender of overtly gender-targeted fiction that was otherwise most frequently read, as intended, by persons of the targeted gender.
+"Crossover reading" is the reading performed by the non-targeted gender of overtly gender-targeted fiction that was otherwise most frequently read, as intended, by persons of the targeted gender.
 "Convergent reading" refers to the selection of fiction[---]{.emdash}not overtly specified to gender, e.g., as "books for women" or "books for men"[---]{.emdash}by persons of either gender at similar rates relative to the respective gender group.
 The